Technological Studies Field Experience Handbook

 SECTION D: PRACTICE TEACHING EXPECTATIONS

-• Initial greetings and welcome;
+• Initial welcome;

 • Tour of the school and its facilities;

-• Introductions to support staff/other teachers;
+• Introductions to support staff;

-• Information about the school’s philosophy, accomplishments, policies and initiatives;
+• Information about the school’s philosophy, accomplishments, policies, and initiatives;

 • Information about parent and community relations.